-One of the best parts is that he always makes way more than we need, so K and I get sent home with containers of leftovers that we are more than happy to put to good use.
+One of the best parts is that he always makes way more than we need.
+So K and I head home with containers of leftovers that we are more than happy to put to good use.

 Since I’m not a “traditional” pasta eater, I usually have my puttanesca sauce over spaghetti squash, or zoodles.
 But more often than not, I just end up eating it straight out of the container.
 With nothing to come in between me and all of that saucy puttanesca goodness.

 Which is kind of where I got the idea for this puttanesca soup.
 I mean there’s no denying that those briney, sultry flavors are delicious—and when they come together in a warm, comforting bowl of soup—who in their right senses could complain??

 And because I LOVE healthy and sustainably-sourced seafood, I added in a few of my favorites.
 This can of Wild Albacore Tuna being one of them.

 I always want to make sure the food I’m eating is respectful of our environment and animal welfare.
 But after our recent trip to Greece and witnessing some of Earth’s most miraculous beauty, I’m even more enthusiastic than usual.

 I look for pole/troll caught tuna.
 That means it’s caught in the traditional way (on a line or pole) and limits bycatch — the waste of other fish or sea life that can get caught up in a big net.

 I also added in some wild caught shrimp.
 (No one’s perfect, and I do take short-cuts, but I never buy shrimp unless it’s wild caught because buying imported, farm-raised shrimp contributes to human traffiking and slave labor in Southeast Asia’s shrimp industry.)

 This soup really comes together in a flash, and it’s comfort food that you can feel good about eating.
 Serve it up with some crusty bread (if that’s your thing).
 Or a side of roasted squash for some extra healthy carbs.